Super-cute decorated holiday cookies: How to make bite-size Christmas cookies in a jar. Great handmade gift idea for the holiday season!

 I just made my go-to sugar cookie recipe and royal icing.
 All the cookies are cut out on 1 1/2-inch circles except for the mini candy canes.
 I tinted the icing my colors with Americolor Soft Gel Pastes.
 I prepared decorating bags with couplers and size “2,” “3,” or “4” tips.
 Find bags, couplers and tips at the craft store, or click HERE for tips on finding cookie decorating supplies.
 For a quick tutorial in cookie decorating, click HERE.
 After decorating the cookies, let them dry well overnight.

-For Santa, I piped the white on the hat and outlined the mustache and beard with white icing using a size “2” tip.
+I piped the white on the hat and outlined the mustache and beard with white icing using a size “2” tip.
 Let it set a bit, then piped to fill the white, red and peach with a “3” tip.
 I piped dots with a black “2” tip.

-For the candy cane, I used a mini candy cane cutter that came with a set and piped red and white dots with a “3” tip.
+I used a mini candy cane cutter that came with a set and piped red and white dots with a “3” tip.

-For snowballs, I just piped and filled white circles with a size “3” or “4” tip and immediately coated with white sprinkles.
+I just piped and filled white circles with a size “3” or “4” tip and immediately coated with white sprinkles.
 For the snowflakes, I piped a turquoise background with a “4” tip, let it set a bit, then piped a white snowflake with a “2” tip.
 For tips on drawing snowflakes, click HERE.

-And for the snowman, I piped and filled white circles with a “4” tip, let set a bit, then used a black “2” tip for the smiley face and an orange “3” tip for the carrot nose.
+I piped and filled white circles with a “4” tip, let set a bit, then used a black “2” tip for the smiley face and an orange “3” tip for the carrot nose.